ScriptJayT/Articles/Not Specific/New VS Old/0 - CSS.md

 Let's say that I want all `p` tags to be a maximum of 60 characters long; the `max-width` can be overwritten to be `60ch`, that is not the issue; but the text will not be able to align left with the rest of the content, due to the `margin-inline: auto`.
 And removing the `margin-inline` of those elements would mean that the `p` would stick to the edge of the screen instead.
 You could try to hard-code the `margin-left` so it lines up again, but I don't recommend doing that.

-You will have to ensure the HTML is properly wrapped; by a div, or a proper semanticaly correct element.
+You will have to ensure the HTML is properly wrapped; by a div, or a proper semantically correct element.

 ```html
 <main class="max-width">